<?xml version="1.0"?>

 <entry>

-<link type="text/html" rel="alternate" href="https://www.allenpike.com/2023/have-a-research-question"/>
+<link type="text/html" rel="alternate" href="https://www.allenpike.com/2026/the-rise-of-transparency"/>

 <author>